Contributing

 I've taken an approach with this adapter where I record test outcome for each Neotest position type and populate it onto each of them, when applicable.

-On some systems and terminals, there are great issues with the go test
+On some systems and terminals, there are great issues with the go test output.

 I've therefore made it possible to make the adapter rely on output saved

-directly to disk without going through stdout, by leveraging gotestsum
+directly to disk without going through stdout, by leveraging gotestsum.

 With neotest-golang v2.0, streaming support was added and required a total rewrite of the output processing.
 This made the adapter logic easier to follow and formally defined the processing steps more clearly.